 If stress at work overwhelms you, consider taking a sick day or a vacation to tend to your mental health.
 Unmanaged stress can lead to long-term effects on your physical and mental health.
 Time away from your job can help you physically and mentally recharge and avoid burnout.
 But make sure you are giving yourself an honest day off to benefit fully.
 Avoid checking your email or making work calls when you are away.
 Truly move your attention away from all job responsibilities for the day and give yourself the hard-earned chance to relax.

 Whether you need to take a break, talk it out with a coworker, or take time off, find something that works best for you.
-Continue to check-in with yourself by taking a free, anonymous, and confidential mental health screen to see if you are dealing with something more than stress.
+Continue to check-in with yourself by taking a free, anonymous, and confidential mental health test to see if you are dealing with something more than stress.
 As you manage your stress at work, remember that you aren’t alone and that your mental health matters.